AndrewLSimmons/nmaplab/README.md

 <li>Terminal</li>
 <li>Network Mapper utility</li>
 <ul><!-- start of nested list -->
- <li>nmap "website name or host IP" (for the purpose of this lab, we will be scanning the scanme.nmap.org site which has been developed for scanning purposes)  </li>
+ <li>nmap "website name or host IP" (for the purpose of this lab, we will be scanning the scanme.nmap.org site which has been developed for lab purposes and is available for the public to scan.)  </li>
 </ul><!--end of nested list-->
 </li>
 </ul><!--end of main list -->